groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/xlsb-to-ppsm.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-XLSB"
+        - icon: "far fa-file-excel"
           title: " About XLSB File Format"
           content: |
             XLSB file format specifies the Excel Binary File Format, which is a collection of records and structures that specify Excel workbook content.
 The content can include unstructured or semi-structured tables of numbers, text, or both numbers and text, formulas, external data connections, charts and images.
 Unlike XLSX (which is based on Open XML file format), the XLSB represents binary Excel workbook file.
-XLSB files can be read and written to faster which makes them useful for working with large files.
-XLSB is seldom used to store workbooks as XLSX (and previously XLS) are the most common user selected file formats for saving workbooks.
-It can be opened by Microsoft Office 2007 and above.

           link: "https://docs.fileformat.com/spreadsheet/xlsb/"

     format:
         # format loop
-        - icon: "far fa-file-PPSM"
+        - icon: "far fa-file-powerpoint"
           title: " About PPSM File Format"
           content: |
             Files with PPSM extension represent Macro-enabled Slide Show file format created with Microsoft PowerPoint 2007 or higher.
 Another similar file format is PPTM which differs in opening with Microsoft PowerPoint in editable format instead of running as Slide Show.
 When run as slide show, the PPSM file shows the presentation slides with contents intact in the slide show and is in read-only mode by default.
 PPSM files can still be edited in Microsoft PowerPoint by opening it in PowerPoint.